RMLio/prov4itdata-web-app/docs/REPORT.md

 ### Automatic Data Provenance Generation

 Provenance and other metadataare essential for determining ownership and trust.
-However, defining such metadata typically remained independent of the generation process.
+However, defining such metadata typically stayed independent of the generation process.
 In most cases, metadata is manually defined by the data publishers, rather than produced by the involved applications.
 In PROV4ITDaTa, we rely on the [RML Mapping][RML-mapping]s that specify how the RDF knowledge graphs are generated to automatically and incrementally generate complete provenance and metadata information of the data transfer process.